Skip to Content

 Final tulip bouquets!

-These have been such tough years for tourist attractions and I felt really good about supporting such an awesome Skagit Valley business that came up with a creative way to keep the festival going this year.
+These have been such tough years for tourist attractions, and I felt really good about supporting such an awesome Skagit Valley business that came up with a creative way to keep the festival going this year.

 Roozengaarde

-Roozengaarde is a flower farm and garden that is part of the Skagit Valley Tulip Festival in Mount Vernon, Washington.
+Roozengaarde is a flower farm and garden part of the Skagit Valley Tulip Festival in Mount Vernon, Washington.
 It is one of the largest tulip growers in the United States and is a major attraction during the festival.

 The Roozengaarde garden features over 1,000 varieties of tulips, daffodils, and other spring bulbs, with millions of blooms on display across 25 acres of land.
 Visitors can stroll through the fields, take pictures, and purchase bulbs to take home.

-During the Skagit Valley Tulip Festival, the Roozengaarde display garden is one of several flower farms in the area that open its doors to the public, allowing visitors to experience the beauty of the blooming fields firsthand.
+During the Skagit Valley Tulip Festival, the Roozengaarde display garden is one of several flower farms in the area that open its doors to the public, allowing visitors to experience the beauty of the tulips blooming firsthand.

 Garden Rosalyn

-Image of a blue windmill at the Garden Roslyn in Skagit Valley
+Image of a blue windmill at the Garden Roslyn in Skagit Valley during the Skagit Valley Tulip Festival.

 Tulip Valley Farms